 For formal cocktail hours, where we suggested to go with the more ornate bar sets, the accessories should be kept minimal.
 The focus here will be the intricate etchings or gold gilding of the barware, so any accessory that stands out will detract or clash with the primary focus.
 The bar cart below is the perfect stand alone accessory.

-Perhaps the easiest way to drastically change a given space is by replacing the decor, and the easiest decor to target for change are the smallest details of the house.
-You don’t have to uproot your space in an effort to accommodate the perfect cocktail hour; instead focus on putting out a new vase, or complementing the bar sets with similar types of candle holders.Vases, candlesticks, clocks and mirrors are the perfect points of focus.
+The easiest way to drastically change a given space is by switching out the decor, and the easiest decor to target for change are the small details of the house.
+You don’t have to uproot your space in an effort to accommodate one cocktail hour; instead focus on putting out a new vase, or complementing the bar sets with similar types of candle holders.Vases, candlesticks, clocks and mirrors are equally great when you want to make subtle changes.
 Consider the options below:

 You want to balance your taste, which is often influenced by trends, with timeless products, so your items aren’t outdated by the time your next cocktail hour comes around.
 A long line of successful decor from established quality ware such as Moser, St.Louis and Hermes among others, ensures timelessness but can also serve your desire to experiment.